We respect your privacy.

 Moving to Los Angeles: Your Relocation Guide

-Now, where should you live in Los Angeles?
-With a city as big as this, it offers up several neighborhoods, each more beautiful than the next.
-Some are even iconic like Beverly Hills, the home of the rich and famous.
-If you can afford to live in a mansion, then, by all means, move to this famous neighborhood.
-But if you're more into the city life, Downtown LA is probably more suited for you.
+Where you ought to stay in Los Angeles depends on what kind of life you want to live.
+Or the kind of lifestyle you already have.
+If you can afford to live in Beverly Hills, for example, then, by all means, move to this famous neighborhood.
+If you're more into urban city life, Downtown LA is probably the place for you.
 Big skyscrapers and jam-packed areas harken back to the likes of New York, Chicago, and Boston.
-And if you're starting a family, Pasadena is the quintessential suburban district to raise your kids in.
+And if you're starting a family, Los Feliz is the quintessential suburban district to raise your kids in.

 Moving to Los Angeles: Your Relocation Guide

 Living in LA is expensive.
 There's no going around that.
-It's a beautiful city full of exciting opportunities, yes, but if you get relocated here, expect you'll have to spend a lot of money just to live a normal life.
+It's a beautiful city full of exciting opportunities, yes, but if you get relocated here, expect you'll have to spend a lot of money just to live a comfortable life.
 What more if you want a little extra from time to time?
-For instance, the rent normally costs around $1,700.00 to $6,000.00 a month, depending on its location and number of bedrooms.
-If you picked a luxury home, expect to pay close to the latter.
-Of course, buying your own place in LA will cost you a lot more. $4,116.63 to $10,763.91 per square meter, to be exact!
+Since it's such a famous major city, with so many people wanting to live here, it's no surprise that the living costs in Los Angeles are high.

 Moving to Los Angeles: Your Relocation Guide